Lodge Park Academy values the individuality of all our students.

 How will parents know how their child is doing?

-1. In addition to reports being sent home 6 times per year, students on the SEN register have their review of need conducted at least 3 times per year through their Pupil Profiles;
+1. In addition to reports being sent home 3 times per year, students on the SEN register have their review of need conducted at least 3 times per year through their Pupil Passports/profiles;

 2. Feedback is received from staff in the form of on-going assessments in line with the Academy assessment policy;